Al-Tanf: Attacks on the base

 The United States reported a drone attack in the vicinity of the Al-Tanf base on the night of 15 August 2022.
 All but one of the drones were repelled and despite a single drone detonating in a compound used by the Maghaweir al-Thowra, the attack did not result in any casualties or damage.
 Shortly thereafter, the Syrian Foreign Ministry released a statement demanding that "the American side must immediately and unconditionally withdraw its military forces that are present on the territory of Syria illegally."

 On 24 August 2022, U.S. President Joe Biden ordered airstrikes against claimed Islamic Revolutionary Guard Corps targets after a number of rockets struck near the U.S. military base at Al-Tanf on 15 August and an airstrike by the Russian military in an area held by the Syrian opposition.
-The U.S. strikes targeted eleven bunkers in Deir ez-Zor used to store weapons, according to the United States Central Command.
+The U.S. strikes targeted eleven bunkers in Deir ez-Zor used to store weapons, according to the CENTCOM.
 A spokesperson for the Iranian foreign ministry denied that Iran had any link to targets hit and condemned the strike as "a violation of Syria's sovereignty and territorial integrity".

 Another drone attack on Al-Tanf in mid-October 2023 left 15 U.S. soldiers with traumatic brain injury and two other soldiers with minor injuries.
 All injured U.S. personnel had returned to duty by 12 November.

-On 28 January 2024, the Tower 22 drone attack carried out at Tower 22, a military outpost near Al-Tanf on the Jordanian border, resulted in three U.S. soldiers killed and more than 30 injured.
+On 28 January 2024, the Tower 22 drone attack carried out at Tower 22, a military outpost near Al-Tanf on the Jordanian side of the border, resulted in three U.S. soldiers killed and more than 30 injured.
 The Islamic Resistance in Iraq, an Iran-backed militia, claimed responsibility for the attack.

 Post-Assad era

-On 29 October 2025, the Syrian troops stationed at Al-Tanf base were transferred from the 70th Division under the Ministry of Defense to the Ministry of Interior and assigned to the Badia Security Directorate.
-The unit will presumably continue to operate in the Syrian Desert (also known as the "Badia"), which is a hotspot for ISIS activity.
+On 29 October 2025, the Syrian troops stationed at Al-Tanf base were transferred from the 70th Division under the Ministry of Defense to the Ministry of Interior and assigned to the Desert Security Forces under Ahmad al-Tamer.
+The unit will presumably continue to operate in the Syrian Desert, which is a hotspot for ISIS activity.

+On 11 February 2026, "American forces withdrew entirely from Al-Tanf base today," a Syrian military source told Agence France-Presse.
+Another Syrian military source said U.S. forces had been removing equipment from the base for the past 15 days and would "continue to coordinate with [personnel in Al-Tanf] from Jordan."
+The Syrian Observatory for Human Rights reported that the Al-Tanf base was handed over to the 54th Division under the Ministry of Defense, marking a complete withdrawal of the international coalition from the base towards Jordan.
+U.S. CENTCOM and the Government of Syria confirmed the U.S. withdawal from Al-Tanf on 12 February.